chrispmad/fwa.connect/README.md

 ### 4. Trace Course Upstream (*trace_course_upstream*)

 - Finds all streams upstream of one or more streams.
-Optional ggplot that shows the submitted streams in dark blue.
+Optional ggplot that shows the submitted stream(s) in dark blue and the upstream bits in grey.
 Optional merging of streams in output table by BLUE_LINE_KEY and a handful of other columns.

 ``` r
 # Single point